We believe camps are a fun, safe and meaningful way to spend the summer, school breaks and professional days.

 Our camp leaders are chosen for their experience, leadership and enthusiasm for working with kids.
 They are trained to make the camps safe, fun and inclusive.
 Camp leaders are trained in first aid, child development, risk management and emergency preparedness.
-Meet some of our Leaders.

-- Open the Daycamp Parental Consent Form
+- Open the Camp Parental & Emergency Consent Form

 - Fill in your personal information

 - Save the completed document to your hard drive

 - Print the form and sign it in all 3 places & fill in both informed consent documents

 - Give the completed form to the camp leader before dropping your child off for their first day of camp

 NVRC welcomes participants of all abilities to our camps.
 While we do not provide 1:1 or individualized, we have inclusion spots available in some of our full day summer camp locations.
 If your child would benefit from attending camp with a little extra supervision, you can apply for a week of inclusion support.
 Information and applications for Summer 2022 will be available in late spring.